ixaxaar/monoid.space/Types/product.lagda.md

 infixr 4 _,_
 ```

-While constructing complex mathematical structures, a fairly general pattern is that a bunch of properties can be bundled together to form objects, and then structures are built on top of them.
-Since all of those properties are types, a record containing a bunch of properties would by construction ensure the objects of such a record belong to the type represented.
-A lot of implementation of mathematical structures can be done in this form of `record`s of bundled properties.
+For constructing and studying algebraic structures, a pattern generally followed is:
+1. Choose a number of sets of objects.
+2. Choose a number of binary operations.
+3. Select a bunch properties of the binary operations that they have to adhere to.
+4. Combine objects, operations and their properties to form higher mathematical objects.

-Hence if, say `Prop₁` and `Prop₂` are two properties, an object that satisfies both is a record with both properties as fields:
+A combination of a bunch of objects, operations and their properties can be represented as a product type, and is where `record`s are extensively used.
+Example: if, say `Prop₁` and `Prop₂` are two properties, an object that satisfies both is a record with both properties as fields:

 ```
 data prop1 : Set where